rfukuda06/limit-order-book/README.md

 Matching rules: trades execute at the resting (maker) order's price, so price improvement goes to the incoming order; partially filled resting orders keep their queue position; an unfilled market-order remainder is cancelled, never rested.
-Invariant (asserted in debug builds): after any submit completes the book is never crossed.
+Invariant: after any submit completes thebook is never crossed.

 ## Structure